-Each type of interaction requires different information to be modelled, provided in the list below.
-For successive interactions, we provide descriptions for the specific case when h_2 is a secondary hazard type following the occurrence of a primary hazard type h_1 .
+Each type of interaction requires different information to be modelled, provided in the list below and shown in Figure 1.
+For successive interactions, we provide descriptions for the specific case when $h_2$ is a secondary hazard type following the occurrence of a primary hazard type $h_1$ .
 Depending on the identified interactions, any hazard type could be the primary or the secondary hazard.
 Also, the discussion can be extended to the case with multiple secondary hazard types.

 - Concurrent interactions are defined by the joint rate of exceedance of the severity measures of all hazard events involved (e.g., the joint exceedance of a given snow depth and a given wind speed, as shown in Wang and Rosowski, 2013).
-This results in rate surfaces which can be interpreted in the same way as the ones for single hazard types with multiple severity measures. - Successive Type A interactions are defined by the probability of the occurrence of h_2 conditioned on the severity of h_1 , i.e. $P(h_2|m_1)$.
-In cases where the severity measure of h_2 (m_2) is of interest, a conditional probability distribution of such quantity ($f(m_2|m_1)$) is also provided

-- (conditioned on the severity measure of h_1).
+This results in rate surfaces which can be interpreted in the same way as the ones for single hazard types with multiple severity measures. - Successive Type A interactions are defined by the probability of the occurrence of $h_2$ conditioned on the severity of $h_1$ , i.e. $P(h_2|m_1)$ .
+In cases where the severity measure of $h_2(m_2)$ is of interest, a conditional probability distribution of such quantity $(f(m_2|m_1))$ is also provided (conditioned on the severity measure of $h_1$ ).
 An example of this type of interaction can be found in Neri et al. (2008), where the probability of several secondary hazard events, such as floods and landslides, is conditioned on the occurrence of the volcanic eruption of Mount Vesuvius.
-Neri et al. (2008) also provide the variability in the severity measures associated with secondary hazard events. - Successive Type B interactions are defined by the change in the rate curves of h_2 following the occurrence of h_1 .
+Neri et al. (2008) also provide the variability in the severity measures associated with secondary hazard events. - Successive Type B interactions are defined by the change in the rate curves of $h_2$ following the occurrence of $h_1$ .
 Mainshocks and aftershocks give a classic example of successive type B interactions.
-Following a mainshock, the rate of aftershocks is typically modified in terms of the characteristics of the mainshock using the modified Omori law (Utsu 1970) (or more advanced models; e.g., Iacoletti et al., 2023).
-Rates for this type of interaction typically decay with time, in non-homogenous resulting Poisson processes.
-The non-homogeneous processes can be translated into an equivalent homogeneous process with a given memory mem_i .
-By taking the inverse of such memory, we can also define a "memory loss rate" $\zeta_i = 1/mem_i$.
-This rate determines how often the system loses its memory of h_1 and the occurrence rates of h_2 go back to the original level.
+Following a mainshock, the rate of aftershocks is typically modified in terms of the characteristics of the mainshock using the modified Omori law (Utsu 1970).
+Rates for this type of interaction typically decay with time, resulting in non-homogenous Poisson processes.
+The non-homogeneous processes can be translated into an equivalent homogeneous process with a given memory $mem_i$ .
+By taking the inverse of such memory, we can also define a "memory loss rate" $\zeta_i = 1/mem_i$ .
+This rate determines how often the system loses its memory of $h_1$ and the occurrence rates of $h_2$ go back to the original level.
 We call rate curves not affected by Type B interactions original rate curves and rate curves affected by Type B interactions conditional rate curves.